andrew henderson menu

 Most US residents rely on costly private health insurance, which we examine below.

-Quality of Life in Portugal vs US
+Quality of Life in Portugal versus the United States

 Quality of life is a major consideration when choosing between Portugal and the US.